The University of Birmingham's College of Arts and Law now offers MA by Research and PhD courses by distance learning across all its subject areas.

-Is the distance learning route for you?
+Is distance learning for me?

 How will I be supported?

 You will receive the same level of support and supervision as on-campus students.
-The only difference is that supervisory sessions will take place via audio and visual communication services such as Skype or Facetime, rather than in person.
+The only difference is that your supervisory sessions will take place via audio and visual communication services such as Skype or Facetime, rather than in person.

-Although you may be able to undertake the majority of your study at an off campus location, you will be fully funded to make one compulsory visit to the University per year of study.
-This will enable you to meet your supervisory team, undertake intensive research skills training and make a start on your doctoral studies.
-You will then be invited to attend the University for annual ‘in-person’ meetings which give you the opportunity to interact with other doctoral students both socially and academically, undertake important progress meetings and carry out necessary training.
-You will also generally be required to be present on campus for your viva voce.
+Your initial visit will enable you to meet your supervisory team, undertake intensive research skills training and make a start on your research.
+If studying towards a PhD, you will then be invited to attend the University for ‘in-person’ meetings which give you the opportunity to interact with other doctoral students both socially and academically, undertake important progress meetings and carry out further training, and conduct intensive work on your research.

 Can I study by distance learning in the UK?

+Yes - our distance learning courses can be undertaken from anywhere in the world, including the UK.
 However, it is worth noting that supervisory sessions for Distance Learning students will take place via audiovisual communications, such as Skype or Facetime, rather than in person.

 While we have found that these 21st Century methods have proved popular, for those applicants who would prefer to visit the campus for face-to-face meetings with their supervisor, the traditional part-time study option may be more appropriate.

-How to apply?
+How do I apply?

-As part of the application process, we will ask you to provide evidence to demonstrate that you have the time, commitment, facilities and experience to study for a PhD by Distance Learning.
+As part of the application process, we will ask you to provide evidence to demonstrate that you have the time, commitment, facilities and experience to study for a PhD by distance learning.
 Please be prepared to provide evidence, and details, of the following:

-Examples of your postgraduate research experience and ability to work independently e.g. papers/presentations at professional and academic conferences or publications in professional journals or previous completion of an independent research project, etc.
+- Examples of your postgraduate research experience and ability to work independently e.g. papers/presentations at professional and academic conferences or publications in professional journals or previous completion of an independent research project, etc.

-Full reasons (academic and personal) for registering for the distance learning mode of study rather than by standard full or part-time on-campus options.
+- Full reasons (academic and personal) for registering for the distance learning mode of study rather than by standard full or part-time on-campus options.
 In particular, how you will be able to carry out your project in your chosen location.

-Access to local library facilities (where needed)
+- Access to local library facilities (where needed)

-Access to IT facilities
+- Access to IT facilities

-Access to communications, including e-mail, and audiovisual communication media e.g. Skype and Facetime
+- Access to communications, including e-mail, and audiovisual communication media e.g. Skype and Facetime

 - Access to facilities to support any study-related disability (where appropriate)